-Our 2009 stamp honoured Vi Milstead Warren who has contributed to Canadian aviation in several areas.
-Designed by Ninety-Nines member Suzanne Wiltshire, the Vi Milstead stamp features a portrait of Vi in her Air Transport Auxiliary uniform.
-In the background we see a twin engine Mosquito, one of the 47 types of aircraft Vi flew during the war.
-The stamp was launched on October 17, Vi’s ninetieth birthday.
+Our 2009 stamp honoured Vi Milstead Warren who contributed to Canadian aviation in several areas.
+Designed by Ninety-Nines member Suzanne Wiltshire, the stamp features a portrait of Vi in her Air Transport Auxiliary (ATA) uniform in England during the second World War.
+Behind her is a twin engine Mosquito, one of 47 different planes she flew.

-As a young teenager during the depression of the thirties, Vi worked long hours for four years, saving her money until she had enough to pay for flying lessons – quite a commitment for a teenaged girl at a time when very few females were interested in becoming pilots.
+Taken out of school at fifteen, Vi worked for four years, saving money to pay for flying lessons – a huge commitment when few females were interested in becoming pilots.

-Vi became one of the first Canadian women to find employment as a pilot.
-The onset of war had stimulated considerable interest in flying among young men.
-With the rapid increase of men joining the air force, Pat Patterson found it increasingly difficult to find and keep instructors, so he promised to hire Vi if she got an Instructor Rating.
+Vi was one of the first Canadian women to work as a pilot.
+The war had stimulated considerable interest in flying among young men.
+With many joining the air force, Patterson found it difficult to keep instructors.
+He promised to hire Vi if she qualified as an instructor.

-This sounded to Vi like a good offer.
-She completed her Instructor Rating in July 1941 and then instructed at Patterson and Hill at Barker Field.
-During this time she taught many students to fly, including a few women.
-Several of her male students joined the RCAF and went on to distinguish themselves during the war and afterwards with aviation careers.
-She continued to instruct until wartime fuel rationing brought a halt to all civilian flying, in late November 1942.
+To Vi this was a wonderful offer.
+She earned her Instructor Rating in July 1941 and then instructed at Barker Field.
+She taught many students to fly, including a few women.
+Several male students joined the RCAF, distinguishing themselves during the war and afterwards with aviation careers.
+Vi continued to instruct until wartime fuel rationing ended civilian flying, in November 1942.

-Following the war, Vi returned to instructing, though her parents had hoped she had “gotten that out of her system”.
-In 1947 Vi became Canada’s first woman bush pilot when she worked with Nickel Belt Airways in Sudbury.
-This work included flying surveyors to inspect mining sites or trappers returning home with supplies.
-She also flew men who had been recruited in beer parlours to fight local forest fires, and occasionally had to encourage the odd one to leave the comfort of the airplane and get on with fire-fighting.
+After the war, though her parents hoped she had “gotten that out of her system”, Vi returned to instructing.
+In 1947 she became Canada’s first woman bush pilot with Nickel Belt Airways in Sudbury, flying surveyors to mining sites or trappers returning home with supplies.
+She also flew men recruited to fight local forest fires, occasionally having to encourage someone to leave the comfort of the airplane and get on with fire-fighting.

-Vi and her husband Arnold Warren moved to Colborne soon after their retirement.
-At first they spent summers in the Magdallen Islands and winters in Colborne, often flying back and forth in their Piper Cub or Mooney airplane.
-For several years they were active within the community through the Rotary and Inner Wheel clubs.
+Vi and her husband Arnold Warren moved to Colborne after their retirement.
+They spent summers in the Magdalen Islands and winters in Colborne, often flying back and forth in their Piper Cub or Mooney airplane.
+For years they were active through the Rotary and Inner Wheel clubs.
 Vi also volunteered at Second Helpings, the Colborne Elementary School and delivering Meals on Wheels.

-Vi now lives near Colborne, Ontario in a log home featuring a wind generator and solar panels.
-Vi’s honours include an Amelia Earhart medallion 1975, induction into the International Forest of Friendship, Member of the Order of Canada, induction into Canada’s Aviation Hall of Fame, and the Queen’s Diamond Jubillee medal.
+Vi lived near Colborne, Ontario in a log home featuring a wind generator and solar panels until she died June 27, 2014.
+Her honours include an Amelia Earhart medallion, induction into the International Forest of Friendship, Member of the Order of Canada, induction into Canada’s Aviation Hall of Fame, and the Queen’s Diamond Jubilee medal.

 By Marilyn Dickson